 - Build a culture of customer service at your school that permeates day-to-day activities, tours, and special events.

-- Work with your School Head or immediate superior to establish achievable goals that contribute to your school’s overall recruitment effort.
+- Create a plan to work with your School Head or immediate superior to establish achievable goals that contribute to your school’s overall recruitment efforts.

 Who Should Attend:

 Admission Directors, Officers, and personnel with three years or fewer of experience should attend.

 Consultant, ISM | Assistant Head of School, Enrollment Management and the Student Experience, Trinity Episcopal School